TCCofWANG/FR-Centers-Bias/README.md

-# Hard Class Mining Method Based on Center Bias Estimation in Face Recognition
+# Face Recognition Based on Center Bias Estimation and Adaptive Margin

 Official github repository for CenterBiasFace.